defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

 Bootstrapping new missions becomes context driven by standards put in place by impact level.
 It's clear why one is choosing configuration options.

 We do run the risk of not exposing the appropriate config options for new missions.
-The use of parameter objects patterns is there to mitigate that risk.
+The `advanced_overrides` pattern mitigates that risk.